I34IO/influencer-web/README.md

-# 🎯 InfluenceTracker - Influencer Monitoring Dashboard
+# 🎯 Trust Influencer - Influencer Monitoring Dashboard

 A modern, mobile-first dashboard for tracking and managing influencer performance, rankings, and event check-ins.